slatawa/autopredict/README.md

 # autopredict
-Python Library to Automate building of prediction models and feature selection
+Python Library to Automate building of prediction models - classification and regression and feature selection/ranking.